josephspurrier/gowebapp/README.md

 ## Feedback

 All feedback is welcome.
 Let me know if you have any suggestions, questions, or criticisms.
-If something is not idiomatic to Golang, please let me know know so we can make it better.
+If something is not idiomatic to Go, please let me know know so we can make it better.